 The little town of Balin’s Holt was originally a large city called Fangaroot.
-Fangaroot had high crop yields and was very prosperous due to the healthy silt of the Black Lake the city.
-A Green Dragon, Kenderax, desired all the wealth the people of Fangaroot had acquired.
-This Dragon organized all the Kobolds in the Kobold Lands to the north of Fangaroot.
+Fangaroot had high crop yields and was very prosperous due to the healthy silt of the Black Lake.
+A red dragon, Kenderax, desired all the wealth the people of Fangaroot had acquired.
+This dragon organized all the Kobolds in the Kobold Lands to the north of Fangaroot.
 They attacked and in the process Fangaroot’s physical shell was destroyed.
 The dwarves abandoned the city to Kenderax and the kobolds.
 Years later a dwarf army returned led by the paladin, Shalein, who slew Kenderax.
 Unfortunately, the city itself remained in the hands of the kobolds.

 In 616 BC, 430 years after Fangaroot fell, a descendant of Shaelin, named Balin, decided to reclaim the city for his family’s honor.
 He led a band of like minded people against the kobolds and managed to defeat them with Balin’s magical abilities and a halfling scouting brigade led by Terry, the accomplished rogue, who disarmed the kobolds’ strategically placed traps.